 The Gender Lab allows the participants to explore all aspects of Gender Equality on a personal, cultural, societal and organisational level - from the most innovative approaches to the established best practices.
 On this theoretical and experiential basis, we develop structural solutions specific to our participants sphere of influence, which are then tested and further developed.
 On the way to the prototyped solutions we hence generate learning and new insights, develop our understanding of the topic as well as our skills, and practice collaborating, fostering trust within our larger ecosystem.
 The direct beneficiaries are the participants as participating explorers and the organisation(s) they work in, and indirectly many more will benefit from the solutions and the changes that will occur.

-Our Gender Lab is a 7-months long transformation journey to explore and prototype solutions to this complex challenge.
-It’s an agile, deep, messy and highly effective process, similar to what is described and illustrated here.
-20 explorers have committed to attend four retreats of 2.5 to 3 days and engage in activities in-between, totaling to about 5h/week of their time.
+Our Gender Lab was a 7-months long transformation journey to explore and prototype solutions to this complex challenge.
+It was an agile, deep, messy and highly effective process, similar to what is described and illustrated here.
+20 explorers had committed to attend four retreats of 2.5 to 3 days and engage in activities in-between, totaling to about 5h/week of their time.

 This first Gender Lab Cycle has started in November 2017 and will run until June 2018.
-The next Cycle is set to start in October 2018 until June 2019.
+A next Cycle is currently in discussion.
 We are continuously sensing into the possibility of splitting the Lab in more specific questions/dimensions with the aim to run them simultaneously in order to allow cross-fertilization of the specific explorations.

 Impact & results

 Though the concrete results follow the principle of emergence, a Social Lab will generate a minimum of four sets of outputs:

 Physical: new services or infrastructure, such as the prototyped solutions